jlareaux-godaddy/skyverge-troubleshooting-framework/README.md

 Purpose
 ---
-This framework works is meant for daily use as a quick reference, or deep dive if needed.
+This framework work is meant for daily use as a quick reference, or deep dive if needed.
 Between simply reading a step, the extended description, or a linked Confluence article, you can get the information you need to move a conversation forward.

 Instructions
 ---